 It’s also worth clarifying that, contrary to popular belief, pigeons are not ‘classed as vermin’ and there are no legal issues preventing you from helping them.
 They also have broadly similar legal protection to other birds meaning it’s an offence to disturb their nests or to cause or fail to prevent their suffering.

-Baby pigeons can, broadly, be grouped into three different stages of development.
+Baby pigeons can be grouped into three different rough stages of development.
 Hatchlings are covered in yellow fluff with maybe a bit of ‘stubble’ where feathers are starting to grow.
 Nestlings will be partially or even mostly feathered but will have a short tail and may have some yellow fluff remaining around their head and neck.
 Fledgling pigeons will look largely the same as adults with the main difference being the lack of iridescent feathers on their neck.

 When to rescue #